Taking a closer look at

-The EMEA methacrylate monomers team is passionate about delivering added value to its customers and industry partners in the merchant market.
+The methacrylate monomers team, which serves the EMEA region, is passionate about delivering added value to its customers and industry partners.
 To be effective in what we do requires us to continually invest time and energy into understanding the marketplace and its dynamics.
-Our local representatives in the field, together with our world-class business systems, mean we have the best possible access to reliable information to do just that.
-As part of our regular review we share our market knowledge with you.
+Our local representatives in the field together with our world-class business systems and global presence mean we have the best possible access to reliable information to do just that.

 Report by: Malcolm Kidd, Commercial Director for Methacrylate Monomers EMEA.

 During March and April this year, LI undertook the largest ever overhaul event to happen at its Cassel Site.
 This placed a significant challenge on many areas of the business; both in the EMEA region and within MCC globally.
 The first thing I would therefore like to do is to thank our customers and logistics services providers for working with us in the months preceding the event, as well as during it, to minimise the impact and maintain a stable supply.
 I’m pleased to say that the Cassel site has been back on line now for several months and is operating well.
 The benefits from the work done during the outage are now being realised.

 During the first part of this year, the operation of MCC’s new JV MMA & pMMA assets in Saudi Arabia have been fully established and the MMA from the Alpha II operation (SAMAC) has been integrated into our EMEA supply chains, providing an increased level of robustness to the supply capability.

 Global availability of MMA was limited at times during 2017 as the production side suffered unplanned outages.
 The nameplate capacity of MMA globally has been boosted in the last year however by new assets coming on line in both China and Saudi Arabia.
 Thus far this year, it can be seen that this new capacity has helped to compensate somewhat for the maintenance events that had already been scheduled, plus some further unplanned outages that have reduced production output from the existing asset base.